l-taliadouros/Eigenvalue-analysis-of-stochastic-structural-systems-A-quantum-computing-approach/README.md

 Reproduction of this work should be properly cited

-Questions related to the paper or the code can be addressed to: lt2887@columbia.edu
+Inquiries related to the paper or its code can be addressed to: lt2887@columbia.edu